raygun101/MarkupKit/README.md

     - (void)processMarkupElement:(NSString *)tag properties:(NSDictionary *)properties;

-The element's name, "segment", would be passed in the `tag` argument, and a key/value pair containing the segment's title would be included in the dictionary passed as the `properties` argument.
+The element's name, "segment", is passed in the `tag` argument, and a key/value pair containing the segment's title is included in the dictionary passed as the `properties` argument.

 Like `appendMarkupElementView:`, the default implementation of this method does nothing. `UIView` subclasses must override it to provide view-specific behavior.